UBC-FRESH/nemora/docs/howto/hps_workflow.md

 error if the refinement fails under the forced `mle` mode).
 To stay numerically stable, the solver applies the conditional offset from the manuscript: the Weibull support is shifted by `min(DBH) – 0.5 cm` before evaluating grouped probabilities.
+Johnson SB fits now run an EM pass that updates the Beta shape parameters in grouped space, while Birnbaum–Saunders grouped fits attempt a truncated-normal EM step before falling back to the legacy grouped MLE.
+Diagnostics include the solver mode (`grouped-em` or `grouped-mle`) so you can trace which path executed.

 To explore the public PSP example bundle prepared with `scripts/prepare_hps_dataset.py`, start with one of the manifests in